I love giving tips and advice to help others make money online.

-When a Payment is Placed on Hold
+When a Payment Is Placed on Hold

-When a payment received through PayPal is placed on ‘hold', it is unavailable until the dispute/case is resolved or closed or paypal completes a review and makes a decision.
+When a payment received through PayPal is placed on ‘hold', it is unavailable until the dispute/case is resolved or closed or PayPal completes a review and makes a decision.

 I find the majority of disputes are opened because the buyer has not received their item or that it is lost or delayed in the post, especially with international buyers.

 There are always a few people who will open disputes before they even contact the seller with a problem.
-In this case you need to contact the buyer, just send them a friendly helpful message like 'Hi, I noticed you opened a PayPal dispute, is there a problem I can help you with?
+In this case, you need to contact the buyer, just send them a friendly helpful message like 'Hi, I noticed you opened a PayPal dispute, is there a problem I can help you with?
 You can contact me at email@example.com or call me on 123 456 789'.

 The best thing you can do is talk to the buyer on the phone.
 You can obtain their phone number from eBay using the 'Find Contact Information' via the eBay help pages or sometimes from the PayPal payment details.

-As well as disputes opened by buyers, Paypal now also conducts random investigations into payments, so don’t worry if you receive an email from Paypal saying a payment has been held as part of a random investigation.
+As well as disputes opened by buyers, Paypal now also conducts random investigations into payments, so don’t worry if you receive an email from Paypal saying payment has been held as part of a random investigation.
 As the payment is usually fine, the case is closed within a few days and the funds become available again.

 The PayPal Dispute Process